 Frequently Asked Questions

-Southeastern Health Partners is an clinically integrated network (CIN) formed as a joint venture between AnMed Health, Bon Secours St. Francis and Spartanburg Regional Healthcare System.
+Southeastern Health Partners is an clinically integrated network (CIN) formed as a joint venture between AnMed Health, Bon Secours St. Francis, Self Regional Healthcare and Spartanburg Regional Healthcare System.

-- A clinically integrated network (CIN) is a group of doctors and other healthcare providers who agree to work together to give you the best possible care.
+- A Clinical Integrated Network (CIN) is a group of doctors and other healthcare providers who agree to work together to give you the best possible care.

 - The goal of the CIN is to support your doctors and their care teams in caring for you by making sure they have the most up-to-date information about your health and your care.
 For you, this means your doctors communicate better with each other, and avoid administering duplicate tests or answering the same questions over and over.